Innoactive/Creator/.Documentation/articles/getting-started/evaluator.md

 This guide explains how to set up a demo project which displays strengths and features of the Innoactive Creator.
 After finishing this guide, you could read the [designer's guide](designer.md) to learn how to use the Innoactive Creator in a professional capacity.

-## Innoactive Creator Examples
+## Innoactive Creator Package

-The `Innoactive Creator Examples` is a Unity project of a complete training application built with the `Innoactive Base Template`.
-It contains [multiple examples](../miscellaneous/example-descriptions.md) which highlight different features of the Tranining Creator.
+The `Innoactive Creator` package is a Unity project of a complete training application built with the `Innoactive Base Template`.
+It contains [multiple examples](../miscellaneous/example-descriptions.md) which highlight different features of the Innoactive Creator.

 ## Instructions